c0ded00d1e12/ecen224/_labs/threaded-client.md

 Let's take a closer look at what is going on in the `pthread_create()` function.
 The arguments that are expected in the function are as follows:
 1. The address of your thread identifier.
 This is how your program will know how to identify your thread in the program.
 2. This argument expects a special `pthread_attr_t` struct pointer.
 Since we are covering the basics of threading in this class, this field is ignored by putting a `NULL` in its place.
-3. The name of the function that will be run inside of the thread.
-You'll notice that we only provide the **name of the function and _we are not calling the function_** (`print_msg` instead of `print_msg()`).
+3. A pointer to the function we are calling.
+Function pointers can be provided by giving the name of the function.
+Make sure you only provide the name, and don't *call* the function (eg. `print_msg` instead of `print_msg()`).
+If you like, you can put a `&` in front of the function name to make it more obvious it's a function pointer (eg. `&print_msg`), but this is not required by the compiler.
-4. This argument is meant for the arguments that will be provided for the function to be run in the thread.
+4. A pointer you provide to this argument will be passed as an argument to the function you are running in the new thread.
+This is a great way to provide information to the new thread.
 Notice that for this example it is `NULL` since our function doesn't require any special arguments.
-More on how to pass arguments into a thread is found in the following section.
+The following section has more information about how to pass arguments into a thread.

 You'll notice that both our `main()` function and our `print_msg()` function have `while(1)` loops that will run indefinitely.
-Were we not using threading our program would always be stuck inside the loop inside of `main`, however, since we spawned a thread with `pthread_create()` before that loop was reached, the thread will its function alongside of `main` and we can expect output like the following:
+Because threading allows us to run different functions simultaneously, we will see output that looks something like this:

 ```
 I'm in a thread!